ajmckittrick/rainbowPoem/README.md

 # rainbowPoem
-A rainbow andd teddy bear poem
+A rainbow and teddy bear poem
 Red
 Orange
 Yellow